Live Close By, Visit Often

 Live Close By, Visit Often is The Fifth studio album by American country singer–songwriter K. T. Oslin.
-It was released on March 6, 2001 via BNA Records and contained 12 tracks.
-The album was co-produced by Oslin herself and Raul Malo.
+It was released on March 6, 2001, via BNA Records and contained 12 tracks.
+The album was co-produced by Oslin and Raul Malo.
 The project was Oslin's first in five years and second to be issued on the BNA label.
 It included a mix of new material and cover songs.
 Its title track was a charting single, as well as its cover of "Come on-a My House."
 Live Close By, Visit Often would reach a charting position following its release and receive reviews from music publications as well.

 Background

 K. T. Oslin's recording career had slowed down following several personal setbacks.
 Notably in 1995, she underwent Quadruple Bypass Surgery, but ended up making a full recovery.
 She would the release 1996's "My Roots Are Showing...", but then went into another musical hiatus following the album.
 Oslin would then go into record Live Close By, Visit Often five years later.
 The album's title was partly inspired by a Katharine Hepburn quote related to marriage and relationships.
 The project was recorded at two studios: Cucaracha Studios and SoundShop.
 Both studios were located in Nashville, Tennessee.
 The project was produced by Raul Malo, who was known for his membership of the band, The Mavericks.
 Oslin also served as co-producer on the record, making it her third project where she received production credits.